 Have you ever needed a quick and easy kitchen makeover idea?
 Maybe you’re in an affordable but ugly kitchen rental or your need a temporary kitchen makeover before spending big money on your dream kitchen.
 Here are the pros and cons of peel and stick tile backsplash for a kitchen update on a budget.

 I may earn a small commission through your purchase through any Amazon Affiliate links on this post.
 This is at no additional cost to you.
-All recommendations are my own because I believe in each product.
+All recommendations are my own because I have used and like each product.

 Why I Chose Peel and Stick Tile Backsplash

 Last year we bought a fixer upper farmhouse.
 While working on our farmhouse renovation, we are living in a 1970’s mobile home on the property.
 We lovingly named our mobile home Bertha.

 Poor Bertha was in desperate need of a mobile home makeover before we moved in.
 (See the amazing before and after photos of our kitchen, living room and overall space!)
 Since it is a temporary house, we needed a mobile home remodel on a budget.
 The kitchen was straight from the 1970’s, but the big, beautiful, bright kitchen windows let tons of sunlight in.
 The plentiful sunlight allowed me to choose black kitchen cabinets.
 The kitchen backsplash needed something bold as well to tie into these dark kitchen cabinets.

 Painted kitchen backsplash was not a big enough impact, and traditional ceramic tiles were too expensive and time consuming for what we needed.
 Enter peel and stick backsplash tile, aka sticky tile.